ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ### main.tf - Remove the DNS section
 {: #openshift-runbook-runbook-install-terraform-main}

 Remove the dns module section as the file expects to use AWS route 53 for DNS.
-The main.tf file is updated as follows:
+The main.tf file is updated.
 1. In the SSH session to the bastion node, with root privileges, use the following command to open the file:
    `vi /opt/ocpinstall/installer/upi/vsphere/main.tf`
 2. Type `i` to enter insert mode.